sravani2604/blog/blog/content/blog/Blog Series - Creating and Deploying a Static Website with Azure DevOps Pipelines.md

 That's what this series of posts is all about. ie Blog posts on how I created this Blog (very meta hey!)

-Post 1 - Installing and Creating a Static Website with Hugo
+Part I - Installing and Creating a Static Website with Hugo

-Post 2 - Build

-Post 3 - Release
+Part II - Creating a New App Service in Azure

+Part III - Creating a Build With Azure DevOps Pipelines

+Part IV - Creating a Release with Azure DevOps Pipelines